The Lady of Rage

-Robin Yvette Allen (born February 6,1968), known professionally as the Lady of Rage, is an American rapper, singer and actress best known for her collaborations with several other Death Row Records artists, including Dr. Dre and Snoop Dogg on the seminal albums, The Chronic and Doggystyle.
+Robin Yvette Allen (born February 6, 1968), known professionally as The Lady of Rage, is an American rapper, singer and actress best known for her collaborations with several other Death Row Records artists, including Dr. Dre and Snoop Dogg on the seminal albums, The Chronic and Doggystyle.
 The Lady of Rage has been described as "one of the most skillful female MCs" with a "mastery of flow" and "hard-core lyrics".

 Biography

-In the summer of 1988, the Lady of Rage met Shahkim, now known as Black Rushn of the Original Outlaw Brothers, a rap group from Queens, New York.
+In the summer of 1988, the Lady of Rage was 20 years old when she met Shahkim, now known as Black Rushn of the Original Outlaw Brothers, a rap group from Queens, New York.
 Once Shahkim convinced the Lady of Rage that he could get her a record deal, he brought her into his group.
 The members of the Outlaw Brothers made Rage a member of the group, and they eventually signed to a production deal with the L.A.
 Posse (who went on to produce several big hits for LL Cool J).
 At the time, the L.A.
 Posse had several artists within their group including, MC Wind, and the Real Roxanne.
 The L.A.
 Posse also had several relationships with different labels.
 Rage, along with all of the artists in the camp worked diligently writing and recording out of Chung King Studios in lower Manhattan.
 In 1991, the Lady of Rage met with Chubb Rock, providing vocals for the track "Bring Em Home Safe" on his album The One, which she recorded under the name of 'Rockin’ Robin'.